qihua-ye/Siglec_COPD_PPE_Emphysema_Ye_et_al/README.md

 ## Expected Outputs

 - Normalized count matrices
-- DEG results at different time points
+- DEG results on day 0 and 21
-- GSEA results at different time points
+- GSEA results at day 0 and 21
 - Pathway heatmaps reported in the manuscript